voidlabs/versafix-template/README.md

-# Mosaico - Master Template and HTù template generator for Mosaico
+# Mosaico - Master Template and HTMML template generator for Mosaico

 Mosaico is a JavaScript library (or maybe a single page application) supporting the editing of email templates.
 This repository contains the [HTMML](https://github.com/voidlabs/htmml) "sources" for the versafix-1 template.
 They are translated to HTML and directly used by mosaico.